 ARE THERE OTHER WAYS TO FIX THE FRAME

-There are a few ways of repairing vehicle frames other than welding but of course there is no magic one size fits all approach.
+There are a few ways of repairing vehicle frames other than welding but of course, there is no magic one size fits approach.
 The first thing you should consider is that usually when a frame of a vehicle has been damaged, the car or the truck might be unsalvageable.
 This does not mean that there is no way it cannot be repaired but the practical costs related to the repair might become astronomical and the result might not even be good.

 Some people recommend that other than welding a bracing system might be a good alternative to deal with cracks in the truck frame.
 This can be done by securing the compromised areas using a bolt and metal brace.
 But similar problems are associated with this method, namely, it might result in dubious reinforcement.
 All in all, this method also should be overlooked by a trained professional.